xbeat/Glitch-Community/CONTRIBUTING.md

    git push origin my-remix
  ```

-Note: Glitch apps make git commits (we call them checkpoints) every 10 minutes.
+_Note: Glitch apps make git commits (we call them checkpoints) every 10 minutes.
 If you make some quick changes, they may not show up in your diff on the Github pull request.
-If that is the case, you can either wait several minutes for the checkpoint to be made, or toggle Glitch Rewind on-and-off (which will force a checkpoint).
+If that is the case, you can either wait several minutes for the checkpoint to be made, or toggle Glitch Rewind on-and-off (which will force a checkpoint)._

 ### Deployment

 Only employees of Fog Creek will be able to do this step, and here it is!
-This happens _After_ a pull request has been approved and merged into master.
+This happens _after_ a pull request has been approved and merged into master.

 #### Merge in Live Changes